-Reaction Papers (25 points each x 4 =100 points) (Due Jan.
-30, Feb.
-20, Mar.
-10, Apr.
-3, no later than 11:59 PM EST)
+Reaction Papers (3 x 40 points each) (Due Feb.
+5, Mar.
+5, Apr.
+2, no later than 11:59 PM EST)

 Students are expected to cover all the assigned readings.
-As such, each student will be required to write 4 reaction papers based on designated topics.
-(See Blackboard for specific details and due dates).
+As such, each student will be required to write 3 reaction papers based on the topic areas identified in the course syllabus.
 Each reaction papers should be at least 2 pages and no longer than 3 pages in length, not counting title and reference pages.
-Papers that are shorter than the minimum (2pgs.) or longer than the maximum (3 pgs.) will be reduced one letter grade.
-Each of reaction papers must include at least 4 references from at least 2 current research or academic publications (within 10 years) that support the student's reaction.
+Papers that are shorter than the minimum (2pgs.) or longer than the maximum (3 pgs.) will receive a zero (0).
+Each of reaction papers must include at least 4 references from at least 3 current research or academic publications (within 10 years) that support the student's reaction.
 Reference older than 10 years will not count as one of the required references.
-The intent of the reaction papers is to get the student's reaction to issues related to addiction counseling to help each student formulate a work philosophy and perspective on issues in addiction counseling.
+The intent of the reaction papers is to get the student's reaction to issues related to addiction counseling to help each student formulate a work philosophy and perspective on issues in addiction counseling and support those perspectives with academic resources.
 The reaction paper should:

-- 1. Be a reaction to something you have read in a course assignment. - 2.
+- 1. Be a reaction to something you have read in a course assignment.
+(You can select your topic of interest) - 2.
 Be organized. - 3.
 Be supported by references and citations. - 4.
 Include your opinions, but they must be supported by scholarly references and citations. - 5.
 Summarize what you are reacting to at the beginning of the paper. - 6.
 Explain your reaction(s) to the topic and explain why you think the way you do about the topic. - 7.
 Judge, analyze, or evaluate the issues of the topic. - 8.
 Identify and discuss the polarizing issues of the topic.

-Addiction Withdrawal and Recovery Journal Exercise (150 points)
+Addiction Withdrawal and Recovery Journal Exercise (100 points)

 The purpose of this exercise is to help student counselors understand the process and challenges of addiction recovery by experiencing the psycho-social-bio- environmental challenges associated with withdrawal and recovery.
-In order to complete this assignment students are be required to adhere to the following guidelines:
+In order to complete this assignment students are required to adhere to the following guidelines: